 Swelling after Rhinoplasty

 This is not a “normal” outcome.
 It is important to have more information- was any implant placed on the area?
 Did you have this fluid after your first procedure?
 When you say you squeeze the water out, to where does it go?
-To make any further recommendations, I or another experienced surgeon- one with experience in both facial plastics as well as otolaryngology- would need to further evaluate you.
+To make any further recommendations, see an experienced surgeon- one with experience in both facial plastics as well as otolaryngology.

 Historically, surgeons state that swelling of the nose after rhinoplasty can last up to a year, and even longer if it is secondary or tertiary surgery.
 I have found that swelling tends to resovle earlier than a year, usually around 3-6 months.
 But this depends on the aggressiveness of the surgery....more surgery, more inflammation means more post-operative swelling.